 Johann Ludwig Burckhardt - Travels in Syria and the Holy Land - 1822

-J. L. Burckhardt (1784-1817) was a Swiss explorer who wanted to discover the source of the River Niger.
-He believed he could reach his aim by becoming fluent in Arabic and having an in-depth knowledge of the Muslim way of living.
+Johann Ludwig Burckhardt (1784-1819) was a Swiss explorer who was tasked with finding the source of the River Niger by the African Association which was founded in London in 1788 to promote the discovery of the interior parts of that continent.
+He believed he could reach his purpose by becoming fluent in Arabic and having an in-depth knowledge of the Muslim way of living.
 In 1809 he moved to Aleppo in Syria where he studied the Qur'an, probably converted to Islam and took the name of Ibrahim.
 In September 1810 he travelled from Damascus to Baalbek and the Qadisha Valley before returning to Syria.
 In February 1812 he entered Lebanon at Tripoli, he visited the mainly Christian Kesrouan region and then the Chouf, the mountain south of Beirut where he stayed at Beiteddine Palace.

 In the summer of that same year Burckhardt decided to travel to Cairo by following an itinerary to the east of the River Jordan valley and the Dead Sea.
 He managed to reach Wady Mousa, a faraway location where he discovered Petra.
-He sent accounts of his travels to the British African Society, which promoted the exploration of that continent.
-They were published in 1822, after Burckhardt's death in Cairo in 1817, which was caused by dysentery.
+Burckhardt sent accounts of his travels to the African Association.
+They were published in 1822, after his death in Cairo in 1817, which was caused by dysentery.